Learning ReLU networks to high uniform accuracy is intractable: Introduction

 The choice of the Banach space $Y$ --- in other words \emph{how we measure accuracy} --- is very crucial here.
-For example, statistical learning theory provides upper bounds on the optimal accuracy in terms of an expected loss, or with respect to $Y=L^2([0,1]^d,d\mathbb{P})$, where $\mathbb{P}$ is a (generally unknown) data generating distribution; see \cite{mohri2012, devroye2013probabilistic,shalev2014understanding,kim2021fast}.
-This offers a powerful approach for achieving a small reconstruction error in an averaged sense, but there are many important scenarios where such bounds on the accuracy are not sufficient: For several applications in the sciences (for example in the context of the numerical solution of partial differential equations \cite{raissi2019physics,han2018solving}), any security-critical application (for example, facial ID authentication schemes~\cite{guo2019survey}), as well as any application with a \emph{distribution-shift} (i.e., the data generating distribution is different from the distribution in which the accuracy is measured~\cite{quinonero2008dataset}) one would like to obtain an approximation of $u$ that is close to $u$ not only on average, but that can be guaranteed to be close \emph{for every} $x\in [0,1]^d$.
-Such applications can only be efficiently solved if there exists an efficient algorithm that achieves a small error with respect to $Y=L^\infty([0,1]^d)$, i.e., the uniform norm.
+For example, statistical learning theory provides upper bounds on the optimal accuracy in terms of an expected loss, i.e., with respect to $Y=L^2([0,1]^d,\mathrm{d}\mathbb{P})$, where $\mathbb{P}$ is a (generally unknown) data generating distribution \citep{devroye2013probabilistic,shalev2014understanding,mohri2018foundations,kim2021fast}.
+This offers a powerful approach to ensure a small \emph{average} reconstruction error.
+However, there are many important scenarios where such bounds on the accuracy are not sufficient and one would like to obtain an approximation of $u$ that is close to $u$ not only on average, but that can be guaranteed to be close \emph{for every} $x\in [0,1]^d$.
+This includes several applications in the sciences, for example in the context of the numerical solution of partial differential equations \citep{raissi2019physics,han2018solving,richter2022robust}, any security-critical application, for example, facial ID authentication schemes~\citep{guo2019survey}, as well as any application with a \emph{distribution-shift}, i.e., where the data generating distribution is different from the distribution in which the accuracy is measured~\citep{quinonero2008dataset}.
+Such applications can only be efficiently solved if there exists an efficient algorithm $A$ that achieves \emph{uniform accuracy}, i.e., a small error $\sup_{u\in U} \|u-A(u)\|_{L^\infty([0,1]^d)}$ with respect to the uniform norm given by $Y=L^\infty([0,1]^d)$, i.e., $\|f\|_{L^\infty([0,1]^d)} \coloneqq \mathrm{esssup}_{x \in [0,1]^d} |f(x)|$.